-Water Use Estima Water Use Estimates/ Benchmarking Plan Submittal Measure Name Description Description Definition submittal, to be re staff will provide p Require water use estimate submittal for new development concurrent with preliminary plan submittal, to be reviewed by City staff for comparison to benchmarks.
+Water Use Estimates/ Benchmarking Plan Submittal Measure Name Description Description Definition Require water us submittal, to be re staff will provide p incentive and reb Require water use estimate submittal for new development concurrent with preliminary plan submittal, to be reviewed by City staff for comparison to benchmarks.
 As part of this review, City staff will provide potential water use efficiency recommendations and information on available incentive and rebate programs.
-Savings Score recommendations effort will likely ev benchmarks.
-Eve budget) for every 2 - Beginning with a development review process focused on sensible efficiency recommendations, the water savings may be relatively small.
-Over the 100-year timeframe, this effort will likely evolve into a process where new buildings in Austin are scored against efficiency benchmarks.
-Eventually this could lead to the creation of a reasonable water allocation (water budget) for every new (and eventually existing) property in Austin that could be used to benchmark efficiency.
-Phased implementation of this option could lead to more substantial water savings over time.
-Utility Cost Score 2 - This will require significant effort at the outset, but overtime as benchmarks are established and the process becomes more routine, effort is anticipated to be reduced.
-Implementation Ease Score Energy Green Bu 2 - A challenging implementation for AW at the outset.
+Savings Score 2 - Beginning with recommendations effort will likely ev benchmarks.
+Eve budget) for every efficiency.
+Phase time.
+In a development review process focused on sensible efficiency s, the water savings may be relatively small.
+Over the 100-year timeframe, this volve into a process where new buildings in Austin are scored against efficiency entually this could lead to the creation of a reasonable water allocation (water new (and eventually existing) property in Austin that could be used to benchmark d implementation of this option could lead to more substantial water savings over Utility Cost Score 2 - This will require significant effort at the outset, but overtime as benchmarks are established and the process becomes more routine, effort is anticipated to be reduced.
+Implementation Ease Score 2 - A challenging implementation for AW at the outset.
 This option could build off of the Austin Energy Green Building program or AW Service Extension Request process.
 This option could be resource intensive in terms of staffing and process to establish benchmarks.
-Customer Cost Score preliminary subm 4 - Some additional time and resources may be expended by customer/contractor/engineer for this preliminary submittal.
+Customer Cost Score 4 - Some additional time and resources may be expended by customer/contractor/engineer for this preliminary submittal.
 No incremental cost to current customers.
 Future customers benefit from built-in water efficiency.
 Notes Could be an important step for AW in the direction of customer-specific water efficiency and ensuring new buildings join the system as highly water efficient from the start.
 Examples Colorado Westminster Colorado charges substantially higher connection fees based on increased tap size and anticipated water usage based on customer type and size.
 This brings new buildings to the table with water efficiency built-in to achieve a lower connection fee.
-California A water budget approach to both new and existing customers has been used by a handful of utilities for years, and has recently been adopted widely across the state.
-The State has embraced this approach from the customer up through the utility itself.
+California A water budget approach to both new and existing customers has been used a handful of utilities for years, and has recently been adopted widely across the state.
+The State has embraced this approach from the customer up through utility itself.